kubernetes-sigs/secrets-store-csi-driver/README.md

 secretproviderclasses.secrets-store.csi.k8s.com
 ```

-You should see the following pods deployed for the provider you selected.
+You should see the following pods deployed for the provider(s) you selected.
 For example, for the Azure Key Vault provider:

 ```bash
 csi-secrets-store-provider-azure-pksfd             2/2     Running   0          4m